gabridome/docs/c-lightning_with_postgresql_reliability.md

 full_page_writes = on                   # gbd Ven  7 Feb 2020 10:58:33 CET https://www.postgresql.org/docs/12/app-pgbasebackup.html
 ```

-#### Setting Up the Standby Server for [streaming replication]
+#### Setting Up the Standby server for [streaming replication]

-##### Make a first backup of the master on the standby server
+##### Make a first backup of the primary server on the standby server

-For your standby server to be able to track changes from the master it has to be put into the same initial state.
-This is done by performing a **base backup** from the master to the standby.
+For your standby server to be able to track changes from the primary, it has to be put into the same initial state.
+This is done by performing a **base backup** from the primary server to the standby.
 Switch to the standby server to perform this.

 First, stop the server.
 This is necessary to use the slot during the first backup.